larics/docker_files/README.md

 docker build -t ros_gazebo_img:melodic_11
 ```

-## How to create contaier out of the Dockerfile?
+## How to create container out of the Dockerfile?

 In order to create container from Dockerfile run following commmand:
 ```